pnnl/NATIG/README.md

 Step 3: WIP note make sure that all hard coded links are changed to the location of your code. _Will be fixed soon_

+Step 4: run the make.sh bash script located in the ns-3-dev folder with the location of the RC folder as an input: ` ./make.sh _location of RC folder_ `

+If your system has slurm nodes:

 Command to run the simulation: ` sbatch --exclusive run.sh _location of RC folder_ `

+If your system does not have slurm nodes:

+Command to run the simulation: ` ./run.sh _location of RC folder_ `

 ## Available configurations